Joshua Adjutant

-Joshua Adjutant (born 1995) is a New Hampshire politician.
+Joshua Adjutant (born 1995) is a former New Hampshire politician.

 Early life

 Adjutant was born in Lebanon, New Hampshire in 1995.

 Education

 Adjutant graduated from Newfound Regional High School in 2013.
 Adjutant attended Plymouth State University.

 Professional career

-On November 6, 2018, Adjutant was elected to the New Hampshire House of Representatives where he represents the Grafton 17 district.
+On November 6, 2018, Adjutant was elected to the New Hampshire House of Representatives where he represented the Grafton 17 district.
 Adjutant assumed office on December 5, 2018.
 Adjutant is a Democrat.
 Adjutant endorsed Bernie Sanders in the 2020 Democratic Party presidential primaries.

+On March 27, 2023, while working as a security guard at Dartmouth-Hitchcock Medical Center, he was assaulted by a patient, which resulted in him suffering a head injury.
+Due to this, he resigned from the state House on April 1.

 Personal life

 Adjutant resides in Enfield, New Hampshire.